 Lead designer and game design course mentor Heath Smith has more than a decade of experience in the AAA video game industry.
 Heath's worked at Activision, Square Enix and Eidos-Montreal on titles like The Amazing Spider-Man and the Tomb Raider franchise.
 He’s interviewed, hired and led teams, and knows what it takes to become a great game designer.

-Here are 5 things he recommends you start working on today.
+If you want to learn how to build really great games, here are 5 things he recommends you start working on today.

-#1: Play and Deconstruct a Variety of Games
+1. Play and deconstruct a variety of games

-To become a Game Designer, you need to shift your mindset from playing for fun and getting lost in the experience, to deconstructing games and understanding how they work.
+To become a game designer, you need to shift your mindset from playing for fun and getting lost in the experience, to deconstructing games and understanding how they work.